 For example, if you start saving $500 per month at age 25 and earn 7% interest annually, you’ll amass roughly $1.2 million by age 65.
 Start saving the same way but at 35, and although you’ll contribute only $60,000 less (10 years x 12 months x $500), you’ll end up with less than half—around $567,000.
 That’s the power of compounding interest.

-According to the Federal Reserve Bank, only 35% of Americans in the 30-44 year old range consider their retirement savings on track to meet their needs.
+According to the Federal Reserve Bank, only 35% of Americans ages 30 to 44 consider their retirement savings on track to meet their needs.
 If you’re not already, do your best to be among them.
 Someday you’ll want or need to stop working.
 When the time comes, there’s nothing worse than discovering you can’t afford to.

 Action To Take: Evaluate Your Retirement Accounts